 When it comes to sourcing candidates, most people think of LinkedIn.
 As the go-to sourcing resource, however, LinkedIn is saturated with recruiters and competition for the same talent is high.
 The best candidates are often bombarded with recruiting emails, and don’t bother responding.

-Instead, the most strategic recruiters diversify their sourcing channels.
+Instead, the most strategic recruiters diversify their sourcing channels, going beyond LinkedIn.
 By tapping into these newer, unconventional talent pools, recruiters can reach candidates who are not on their competitors’ radars yet.

 GitHub is a hosting service where developers share open-source projects they’re working on.
 Many technical candidates avoid traditional networking sites like LinkedIn, but they’re quite active on GitHub.
 Furthermore, GitHub allows engineers to showcase their talents and projects, as opposed to their resume-writing skills, which have been found to have little correlation with actual job performance.